Last Updated on 23rd March 2026

 What can I do if my husband has left me out of his Will?

-A common question our team get asked is, “My husband has left me out of his Will, is there anything I can do?”
-Similar questions are also posed by husbands who have been left out of their wife’s Will.
+A common question our team gets asked is, “My husband has left me out of his Will, is there anything I can do?”
+Husbands who have been left out of their wife’s Will also pose similar questions.

 Even if you have not been left out of the Will altogether, a claim can still be made if the provision made for you is not sufficient.

-It has been emphasised by the courts that a husband or wife should not be prejudiced by marriage ending in death rather than divorce.
+It has been emphasised by the courts that a husband or wife should not be prejudiced if their marriage ends in death rather than divorce.
 So, what can you expect to receive as a husband or wife on the death of your spouse?

 But what happens if you need money?
-A life interest in the house may address your housing need, but does not help you with your cost of living.
+A life interest in the house may address your housing needs, but does not help you with living expenses.

 Where a couple has separated and begun dividing their assets, that will be taken into account by the court when looking at what award should be made under the Inheritance Act.

-The takeaway point from court decisions on inheritance claims brought by a husband or wife is that the courts deal with these. claims generously.
-Courts will look at the husband or wife’s reasonable needs based upon their standard of living during the marriage.
+The takeaway point from court decisions on inheritance claims brought by a husband or wife is that judges will deal with these. claims generously.
+Courts will look at the husband’s or wife’s reasonable needs based upon their standard of living during the marriage.
 The multi-million pound inheritance claim by Heather McCartney highlights just how generously the courts interpret a spouse’s ‘need’.